TheUnixDemon/DesktopSetup/README.md

 BORG_HOME="$MOUNT_DIR/home/USERNAME" # borg archive home location *REQUIRED
 ```

+After that execute the `./src/main.sh` and check it's output.
+If the checks are looking good it's time to continue the process using direct confirmation by the user.

 ## <u> Configuration </u>

 First of all the configuration variables `BORG_PASSPHRASE` and `BORG_RSH` are optional.
 If you are using SSH to communicate with your external Borg server you have to use `BORG_RSH`.
 But if the targeted Borg server is locally and not through SSH `BORG_RSH` do not set this variable at all. `SSH_KEYFILE` can be ignored if `BORG_RSH` is of no use for you.